Applying for Universal Credit

 If you used to receive Housing Benefit and will now be receiving Universal Credit, your rent will no longer be paid directly to your landlord.
 This money will now be included within your monthly Universal Credit payment and you will need to use some of that money to pay your landlord directly yourself.

-Universal Credit does not include help paying your Council Tax.
+Universal Credit does not include help to pay your Council Tax.
 You will still need to apply for Council Tax Support.

 Information for landlords